Skip to main content

 Seasonal

-Various exotic fruits grown on Santiago and other islands used in traditional sweets and desserts.
+Tropical fruits grown on Santiago and the other islands, turned into traditional sweets and desserts.

 vegetarian